-This bill repeals the current Section 39-118A of the Idaho Code concerning ore processing by cyanidation and introduces a new Section 39-118A that establishes comprehensive regulations for cyanidation facilities.
+This bill repeals the current Section 39-118A of the Idaho Code concerning ore processing by cyanidation and introduces a new Section 39-118A that establishes a comprehensive regulatory framework for cyanidation facilities.
 The new section defines essential terms such as "application," "cyanidation facility," and "cyanidation pollutants," and sets forth the requirements for obtaining permits for new or materially modified facilities.
-It emphasizes the need for these facilities to be designed and operated to prevent the discharge of cyanidation pollutants that could harm water quality, and it requires a permanent closure plan and financial assurance prior to permit issuance.
+It emphasizes the need for these facilities to be designed and operated to prevent the discharge of cyanidation pollutants into the environment, thereby safeguarding state waters.
+Additionally, the bill nullifies certain administrative rules in IDAPA 58.01.13, highlighting the necessity for updated regulations.

 Statutes affected: